Open Bible Data Home About News OET Key

 BrLXXὍτι ἀνεμόφθορα ἔσπειραν, καὶ ἡ καταστροφὴ αὐτῶν ἐκδέξεται αὐτά· δράγμα οὐκ ἔχον ἰσχὺν τοῦ ποιῆσαι ἄλευρον· ἐὰν δὲ καὶ ποιήσῃ, ἀλλότριοι καταφάγονται αὐτό.

-(Hoti anemofthora espeiran, kai haʸ katastrofaʸ autōn ekdexetai auta; dragma ouk eⱪon isⱪun tou poiaʸsai aleuron; ean de kai poiaʸsaʸ, allotrioi katafagontai auto. )
+(Hoti anemofthora espeiran, kai haʸ katastrofaʸ autōn ekdexetai auta; dragma ouk eⱪon isⱪun tou poiaʸsai aleuron; ean de kai poiaʸsaʸ, allotrioi katafagontai auto.)

 BrTrfor they sowed blighted seed, and their destruction shall await them, a sheaf of corn that avails not to make meal; and even if it should produce it, strangers shall devour it.

-ULTFor they sow the wind
+ULTFor they sow wind,

-⇔ and reap the whirlwind.
+⇔ and they will reap a whirlwind;

-⇔ The standing grain has no heads;
+⇔ standing grain on which there is no head.

-⇔ If it were to yield,
+⇔ If perhaps it yields,

 BSBFor they sow the wind,